HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 The value `<repo>` is the Docker repo where Service Director image is stored, usually this value is "hub.docker.hpecorp.net/cms-sd/".
 If this parameter is not included then the local repo is used by default.

-**Note**: If you don't need neither Kafka nor SNMP adapter in your Closed Loop deployment, remember to set the parameter `kafka.enabled=false`.
+**NOTE**: The SNMP adapter needs Kafka to get Assurance data, and Kafka needs the SNMP adapter also to work properly in a Closed Loop deployment, so remember to always enable **both** of them.
+To do it, you can set the parameters `kafka.enabled=true` and `sdsnmp_adapter.enabled=true` or use **external** ones if you prefer.

 You can find additional information about production environments [here](../../docs/production%20deployment%20guidance.md)

-The Kubernetes cluster now contains the following pods (with `kafka.enabled=true`):
+The Kubernetes cluster now contains the following pods:

 - `sd-cl`: HPE SD Closed Loop nodes, processing assurance and non-assurance requests - [sd-sp](/docker/images/sd-sp)
 - `sd-ui`: UOC-based UI connected to HPE Service Director - [sd-ui](/docker/images/sd-ui)
-- `sd-snmp-adapter`: SD Closed Loop SNMP Adapter - [sd-sp](/docker/images/sd-cl-adapter-snmp)
-- `kafka-service`: Kafka service
-- `zookeeper-service`: Zookeeper service
 - `sd-helm-couchdb`: CouchDB database
 - `redis-master`: Redis database